-Third-choice goalkeeper in Brazil's 1994 World Cup-winning squad, the 55-year-old worked as a player agent following his retirement from the game in 1997.
-His new role is to oversee all levels of the Brazilian national team, both male and female.
+Third-choice keeper in Brazil's 1994 World Cup-winning squad, the 55-year-old worked as a player agent following retirement in 1997.
+His new role is to oversee all levels of the Brazilian national teams.

 |Youth team coach: Alexandre Gallo

-Following a playing career that included spells with Atletico Mineiro and Sao Paulo, the 47-year-old began coaching in 2002 under Carlos Alberto Parreira at Corinthians before spells with Santos, Sport, Internacional and Al Ain in UAE.
-Gallo has overseen Toulon Tournament victories with the youth sides and will lead Brazil's U-23 side in the 2016 Olympics.
+After playing for Atletico Mineiro and Sao Paulo, the 47-year-old has since been head coach of Santos and Internacional.
+Gallo has overseen Toulon Tournament victories and will lead Brazil's U-23 side at the 2016 Olympics.

 |Head Coach: Dunga

-Captain of Brazil's 1994 world champions, the 50-year-old spent four years as coach between 2006 and 2010, claiming Copa America and Confederations Cup titles before leaving the role after a quaterfinal defeat to Netherlands at World Cup 2010.
+Captain of Brazil's 1994 world champions, the 50-year-old spent four years as coach between 2006 and 2010, claiming Copa America and Confederations Cup titles before leaving after a World Cup loss to Netherlands.

 |Assistant coach: Andrey Lopes

-Dunga's former assistant during his time as coach of Internacional, the 40-year-old - affectionately nicknamed cebola (The Onion) - played a role in the emergence of the likes of Alexandre Pato and Nilmar.
-He will help to oversee the transition of young players into the senior setup.
+Dunga's former assistant at Internacional, the 40-year-old - affectionately nicknamed The Onion - played a role in the emergence of Alexandre Pato and Nilmar and will help to oversee the transition of young players into the senior setup.

 |Interim Assistant: Mauro Silva

-Another of Dunga's 1994 teammates, the defensive midfielder retired in 2005 and has been drafted in by the new boss in an attempt to instil a winning mentality in the side ahead of the Copa America and World Cup 2016.
+Another of Dunga's 1994 team-mates, the ex-midfielder has been drafted in to instil a winning mentality in the side ahead of the Copa America and World Cup 2016.
 He will act as an assistant coach against Colombia and Ecuador next month.

 |Fitness coach: Fabio Mahseredjian

-The 47-year-old has worked with some of Brazil's biggest clubs and was in charge of Brazil's physical preparation during Dunga's previous spell in charge of the Selecao.
-A keen student of his profession, Fabio has almost as many diplomas as Brazil has trophies.
+The 47-year-old has worked with some of Brazil's biggest clubs and was in charge of physical preparation during Dunga's previous spell in charge.
+A keen student of his profession, Fabio has almost as many diplomas as Brazil have trophies.

 |Goalkeeping coach: Claudio Taffarel

-Brazil's goalkeeper at USA 94, he hung up his gloves in 2003 and worked as goalkeeping coach at Turkish club Galatasaray for three years before agreeing this week to join Dunga's backroom staff.
+Brazil's goalkeeper at USA 94, he hung up his gloves in 2003 and worked as goalkeeping coach at Turkish club Galatasaray for three years before agreeing to join Dunga's backroom staff this week.

 |Team Doctor: Rodrigo Lasmar

-Part of Luiz Felipe Scolari's medical team at World Cup 2014, Lasmar was one of the few to retain his role and will now take on more responsibility for the physical wellbeing of the players following the departure of his former colleague Dr. Jose Luiz Runco.
+Part of Luiz Felipe Scolari's medical team at World Cup 2014, Lasmar was one of the few to retain his role and will now take on more responsibility following the departure of his former colleague Dr. Jose Luiz Runco.

 |Physiotherapist: Gregor de Souza